 The Center for Addiction Recovery Training (CART) has established a Recovery Coach Professional (RCP) designation to elevate the standard for recovery coaches worldwide.
 CART’s goal is to have the RCP designation recognized, trusted and valued in the field.
 Over the years, CART has determined that recovery coach certifications focus mainly on the science.
 To earn most certifications and/or credentials associated with recovery coaching, candidates must accumulate a certain number of training hours, accrue a specified amount of supervised time serving in the role and pass a written test.
+For a listing of our RCP designees, click here.

 “Is this the best way to determine if the applicant has all the necessary skills to serve as an effective recovery coach?”